 Q. I started shopping around and have found a higher quality of carpet, I believe.
 Have you ever heard of Gulistan carpet?
 I have narrowed my choices to a textured Gulistan and a Saxony Mohawk I found at Lowe’s.
 I like the appearance of the Gulistan but the warranty of the Mohawk.
 Is Gulistan a high quality product?

 Gulistan makes some wonderful carpets, but like most mills, they have high end and low end goods.
 Don't base your choice solely on the warranty, Most warranties are worded in such a way as to rarely come into play.
 Choose carpet based on the facts.
 (Now for some numbers.
 The carpet you buy should have a tuft-twist of at least 5 or more, a density of at least 2000 or more, a face weight of at least 35, 40 would be better.)
 Beyond these numbers, choose the carpet you like the best.

 Follow-up: The Gulistan carpet exceeds all those figures.
 The density was 3800, the twist 6.5 and a face weight over 50.
 So it sounds like this is a good carpet.
 All for about the same price Carpet One quoted me for a much inferior rug.
 I thank you very much.
 We are budget conscious folks by necessity so it means a lot to me to get the most for my money.

 Another success story!
 It always makes me happy to see consumers get a fair shake.
 There are too many carpet retailers out there trying to take advantage of unsuspecting consumers.
 Glad I could help.

-It's getting hard to find a reputable carpet dealer these days!
-That's why I've created my own special hand-picked list of over 400 locally owned Carpet Dealers who offer free estimates, fair prices, knowledgeable staff, honest measuring and qualified installers.
+It's getting harder to find a reputable carpet dealer these days!
+That's why I've created my own special hand-picked list of over 400 locally-owned Carpet Dealers who offer free estimates, fair prices, knowledgeable staff, honest measuring and qualified installers.
 It doesn't get any better than that!
 See who I Recommended Near You!